RioRocker97/my_openGL_2021/README.md

 - **mylight.h for defining light simulation along with shader (proposed)
 - all essential already re-write in realShader
 - model.h and mesh.h for loading model using assimp (no texture loading implmentation)
-- ** should play around assimp for understanding how material loading work
+- played around assimp for understanding how material loading work

 - lots of GLSL in shader folder

-## Workspace

-- Moving all application to application.h for file management
-- for now , don't edit main.cpp more often

-## my 3D world progression

-- 14/3/2021
-    - First 3d world is created ! (still lag and didn't optimize code . maybe should try re-write model class?)